 scontrol update job <job number> Account=<another project>

-Or, you can reset the job to the default free account ‘local’ and the partition ‘cluster’:
+Or, you can reset the job to the default free account ‘shared’ and the partition ‘cluster’:

-scontrol update job <job number> Account=local Partition=cluster QOS=normal
+scontrol update job <job number> Account=shared Partition=cluster QOS=normal